From BR Bullpen

 Nineteen-year-old Lee Maye was signed as an amateur free agent by the Milwaukee Braves in June of 1954.
-He was assigned to the Boise Pilots of the class C Pioneer League and the line drive-hitting outfielder would hit for an average of .319 with 9 homers his first year out.
-The left-handed hitter would spend six years in the minors; probably his best season coming up would be with the Evansville Braves in 1956.
-That season, he hit .330 and would lead the class B Three-I League in three categories - runs scored (103), base hits (159) and RBI (99); he also cracked 24 round-trippers.
+He was assigned to the Boise Pilots of the class C Pioneer League and the line drive-hitting outfielder hit for an average of .319 with 9 homers his first year out.
+The left-handed hitter spent six years in the minors; probably his best season coming up was be with the Evansville Braves in 1956.
+That season, he hit .330 and led the class B Three-I League in three categories: runs scored (103), base hits (159) and RBI (99); he also cracked 24 round-trippers.
 This definitely helped his team win the pennant and Lee to make the All-Star team.

 Lee got his call to the major leagues in July of 1959 when he was hitting .340 with 17 round-trippers with the Louisville Colonels of the AAA American Association.
 He finished out the year with the Milwaukee Braves hitting an even .300 in 51 games.
 Lee split his season again in 1960, hitting .311 with Louisville and .302 with the Braves.
 He then spent 13 consecutive seasons in the big leagues, ending in 1971.

 Maye was often used as a platoon player, but in 1964, when he appeared in over 150 games for the only time, the left-hand swinging outfielder led the National League in doubles with 44 while hitting a career-high .304, joining Rico Carty (.330) and Hank Aaron (.323) in an all .300-hitting outfield.